witheve/Eve/design/readme.md

 ### microReact.ts

 The UI is written using a very simple virtual-dom library called microReact, which evolved out of performance and debugging issues we had with React coupled with the fact that our data is stored in normalized tables, which makes using things like `shouldComponentUpdate` very unnatural.
-In microReact, we us regular JS objects to represent DOM nodes, which look like so:
+In microReact, we use regular JS objects to represent DOM nodes, which look like so:

 ```javascript
 {